-Depth: Separately definable depths for each subcontour (FCL 2 function)
+▶ Depth: Separately definable depths for each subcontour (FCL 2 function)

-- As a rule, always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
+- Always start the list of subcontours with the deepest pocket! - If the contour is defined as an island, the TNC interprets the entered depth as the island height.
 The entered value (without an algebraic sign) then refers to the workpiece top surface! - If the depth is entered as 0, then for pockets the depth defined in the overview form is effective.
 Islands then rise up to the workpiece top surface!

-- ▶ Setup clearance
+- ▶ Set-up clearance

-- ▶ 2nd setup clearance
+- ▶ 2nd set-up clearance

-- Overlap factor
+- ▶ Overlap factor

 - ▶ Retraction feed rate

 - Climb milling, or

 - ▶ Up-cut milling